- Stories of Krishna

 At our native place Varagur in Tanjavur district, Krishna Janmashtami is a major festival and marked by “Uriyadi” – a fun event celebrated for for ten days until the day after Janmashtami.
 A pot or Uri is tied at the top of a pole and those who participate in this festival must climb this pole blindfolded with a stick to help them figure out where the goodies are and strike it, so they can win it.
 Another event is the slippery post – where a post is covered in butter and the participant is expected to climb the pole successfully to win the goodies at the top, as water is flung on them to make it harder.
 Everyone in the area takes part in the festivities.

 We have a few Krishna temples around our place where the festival is celebrated in a big way.
 Let me show you some photos of one of our favorite temples – the Venugopalaswamy temple.
-These pictures depict some of the pastimes of Krishna.
+These pictures depict some of Krishna’s pastimes.
 When Vidur was around 11 years old, he wrote a series of 15 posts describing these.
-To read the stories, please visit Vidur’s post here.
-I have also linked the description for the photos below:

 Here are the pictures of the temple’s wall.
 I had posted photos of this temple here.